Atrix256/SampleZoo/output/_1d/tests/dft/page.md

 There is no difference in this test for progressive vs non progressive sequences since it only ever generates a single 128 length sequence per sequence type.

-No windowing function is used (TODO: use a windowing function?)
+No windowing function is used, but in some cases (non torroidal sampling!), a windowing function may make sense.

 # Test Results
  tests done: